daniel-oliveira42/Python-Exercises/README.md

 Python programming logic exercises

-Note: Even thought script title is in english, the text inside the scripts are in portuguese, as it is my mother language.
+Note: Even thought script title is in english, the text inside all scripts are in portuguese, as it is my mother language.

 ## Índice (Index)
 1. Print "Hello word"